 Water Meter Upgrades

-Baltimore County will introduce new electronic water meters to residents beginning fall 2014.
-The project, known as BaltiMeter and run by the Baltimore City Department of Public Works, will provide every County resident with a water meter upgrade at no additional cost.
+Baltimore County introduced new electronic water meters to residents beginning in the fall 2014.
+The project, known as BaltiMeter and run by the Baltimore City Department of Public Works, is providing every County resident with a water meter upgrade at no additional cost.

 The new electronic meters will use a wireless network to transmit water usage data directly to Baltimore City's billing system.
 The current metering system is outdated, as traditional meters still record and store data mechanically.
 Electronic meter technology is more efficient and improves reading and billing accuracy.

 Installation for the County's 200,000 customers will take about three years and is expected to be complete by April 1, 2017.

 Most water meters in Baltimore County are located between the curb and the property line, although some may be directly on the property line or even in the street.
 Your meter is set in the ground inside a secured concrete vault and protected by a circular cast-iron lid.